-I’m very pleased to welcome marketing expert Martina Iring, of MartinaIring.com, to the pages of the Big Brand System.
+I’m very pleased to welcome marketing expert Martina Iring, of MartinaIring.com, to the pages of my website.
 Martina has a lot to say about Google Analytics in today’s post.
 Be sure to look for her special offer at the end: you don’t want to miss it! –Pamela

 How the heck did people get here?